-Fall in Love with Yours Truly by Abby Jimenez
+Fall in Love with Yours Truly: Reviewing Abby Jimenez’s Novel

-In this review, we’ll take a look at one of my favourite authors, Abby Jimenez and her latest book – Yours Truly.
+In this review, we’ll take a look at one of my favorite authors, Abby Jimenez, and her latest book – Yours Truly.

 With humor, heart, and unflinching honesty, she weaves an inspiring and moving tale about loving someone just as they are, flaws and all.